tvardero/ta.RainWorldModsPublic/README.md

 ## FAQ:

-> I'm playing on macOs / Linux and not a single mod loaded and no mods work!
+> I'm playing on macOS / Linux and not a single mod loaded and no mods work!

 Proton configures Rain World to run perfect, however misses one configuration to support modding.
 Rain World uses BepInEx library to load mods, and BepInEx requires `winhttp` library to be loaded.